Best Sports and Remedial Massage in Brisbane

 • Set out your clothes

-• Set out what you are going to do, if the weather is not great (rather than cancel!)
+• Set out what you are going to do the night before

 2. Practice Gratitude

 When we are feeling stressed or uncertain, it is very easy to focus on all the things that are not going our way.
-So, what can we do to support a positive mindset through stressful periods?
+So, what can we do to support a positive mindset through stressful or busy periods?
 One of the things we can do is practice gratitude.

 Research showed that practicing daily gratitude had the following affects: